fandangos/AutoHDR/README.md

 1. Be sure that Windows HDR is OFF.
 2. If you Windows HDR settings is OFF, keep it off.
-3. Download all 3 files (AUTOHDR_ON.exe, AUTOHDR_OFF.exe and AUTOHDR.bat) from the release section.
+3. Download AUTOHDR.exe from the release section.
 HERE: https://github.com/fandangos/AutoHDR/releases
-4. Add all the files to your Kodi installation folder.
+4. Copy the file to your Kodi installation folder.
-5. Do NOT start Kodi.exe, start AUTOHDR.bat and it will launch Kodi for you.
+5. Do NOT start Kodi.exe, start AUTOHDR.exe and it will launch Kodi for you.

 FAQ:
 1. How do I know it's working?